polymath-ai/polymath-ai/README.md

 `completionResult` is an object that contains:

-- `bits`: a function that returns an array of all of the bits that matched.
+- `bits`: an array of all of the bits that matched.
 Same as above from `polymathResults`

 - `infos`: An array with all of the info entries (without duplicates).
 They contain:
   - `url`: pointing to the source